-Aeonium rosettes are known for resembling big, fleshy-petalled daisies.
+Aeonium rosettes resemble big, fleshy-petalled daisies.
 Colors include green, yellow and garnet.
 Leaves of Aeonium ‘Sunburst’ are striped with yellow or cream.
 Aeonium ‘Zwartkop’, another show-stopper, is magenta-black.
 There exist many hybrids.
 Some species are shrub-forming; all produce rosettes at the tips of ever-lengthening stems.
 Frost tender.

 — Create a private Pinterest page of plants you want for your garden.